livetrails/targetjs/README.md

 ## 7) Final version

 **What this shows:** A Like button that consolidates the previous steps into a single component.
-After the POST completes, a cleanup `removeHearts$$` target (forth  async step) runs to remove the two heart elements.
+After the POST completes, a cleanup `removeHearts$$` target (fourth  async step) runs to remove the two heart elements.
 The button also includes basic accessibility (role, tabIndex, and Enter to activate).
 Demo: [Like button](https://targetj.io/examples/quick.html).

   <img src="https://targetjs.io/img/likeButton9.gif" width="130" />